shahmitu76/1stcybersecurityBecode/linux exercises folder/07-Downloading.md

     ````
     echo "This is a malware file" > malware.php
     ````
-    Then, in the same directory, ccreate a temporary server with python on port 5000.
+    Then, in the same directory, create a temporary server with python on port 5000.
     ````
     python3 -m http.server 5000
     ````